rkaiser0324/CakePress/README.md

 CakePress is a Wordpress 3.6+ plugin to integrate a CakePHP 2.3.8 web application into Wordpress.
 It is based on the [Jake project](https://github.com/rkaiser0324/jake), which does the same for Joomla.

-This project contains both CakePHP and WordPress codebases, as a demonstration.
+This project contains sample CakePHP and WordPress codebases, as a demonstration.
 But all the magic specific to this plugin is contained in the following files:

-* `WordPress/wp-content/themes/twentytwelve/index.php`
 * `WordPress/.htaccess`
-* `WordPress/wp-content/plugins/CakePress/*`
+* `WordPress/wp-content/plugins/CakePress`
-* `cakephp/app` (a single-model CakePHP application, as a demo)
 * `cakephp/app/webroot/index.php`